Header Image

 Since 2022, social media (Instagram, TikTok, Facebook) have brought the issue to the public’s attention in an entertaining way.

-Our impression is that many adult people with ADHD only realize through such media what has burdened them throughout their lives and that this burden does not necessarily have to be simply accepted.
+Our impression is that many adult people with ADHD only realize through social media what has been bothering them all their lives and that this burden does not necessarily have to be simply accepted.
 This leads to an increasing demand for diagnostics.

 A meta-analysis of 135 studies found no evidence that the prevalence of ADHD has changed in the last three decades.
 Differences in prevalence are rather the result of different study methods.2

 Differences naturally arise if one looks at the diagnostic prevalence (how often ADHD is present in the population when a representative group of specialists is examined) instead of the field prevalence (how often ADHD has been diagnosed).
-The diagnostic prevalence depends firstly on the awareness of people with ADHD (which prompts them to ask for a diagnosis) and secondly on the knowledge of the medical profession (the ability to recognize ADHD).
-Both have increased significantly in recent years.
+The diagnostic prevalence depends firstly on the awareness of people with ADHD (which prompts them to seek a diagnosis) and secondly on the knowledge of the medical profession (the ability to recognize ADHD).
+Both have grown significantly in recent years, leading to an increase in ADHD diagnoses.

 Furthermore, the relevant data do not indicate that ADHD is diagnosed too frequently or too rarely.3